ismaildawoodjee/GreatEx/README.md

     These fields are different depending on the Datasource that we are connecting to (CSV, database, etc.).
     Again, sensitive credentials such as the database connection string should be stored as environment variables or in the `config_variables.yml` file, which should not tracked by Git.
+Note that the database connection strings should be changed to `localhost:543x` if you want to test connections locally.

 3. After connecting to a Datasource and sampling a batch of data, we can create an Expectation Suite out of it.
    I defined three example Expectations for each Datasource, but more can be added depending on the rigor of testing